 Tapinoma madeirense Forel, 1895.

 Previously known as T. ambiguum and then briefly as T. madeirense.
 Workers of this species look superficially like the common black garden ant Lasius niger, but can be distinguished in the field by their behaviour when disturbed.
 On warm days the small black workers (2.6-4.2 mm) dart around very quickly and aggressively with their gasters slightly raised.
 Under magnification they completely lack the standing body and appendage hairs of L. niger, the petiole node is also inconspicuous and overhung by the first gastral segment and females lack a conical hair-fringed acidopore at the tip of the gaster (instead there is a simple lateral slit).

-The species is confined to the southern counties of England and the Channel Isles, largely following the distribution of lowland sandy heaths but with a few records from other inland and coastal sites.
+T. subboreale is confined to the southern counties of England and possibly the Channel Isles.
 Nests are easily overlooked and often only isolated colonies are found.